Abu Kigab

-Abu Haef Kigab (born November 3, 1998) is a Sudanese-Canadian professional basketball player.
+Abu Haef Kigab (born November 3, 1998) is a Sudanese-Canadian professional basketball player for Santos del Potosí of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for the Oregon Ducks and for the Boise State Broncos of the Mountain West Conference.
-He was a key player on a Canada team that won the gold medal at the FIBA U19 World Cup in 2017.
+Kigab was a key player on a Canada team that won the gold medal at the FIBA U19 World Cup in 2017.

 Early life

 Born in Khartoum, Sudan to Sultan Kigab, Kigab moved to St. Catharines, Ontario with his family at age nine.
-He attended Queen Mary Public School and St. Francis Catholic Secondary School and joined the Prolific Prep Academy in Napa, California in 2015.
+He attended Queen Mary Public School and St. Francis Catholic Secondary School and joined Prolific Prep in Napa, California in 2015.

 Kigab was tabbed a breakout performer at Basketball Without Borders in 2016 and was ranked a four-star recruit in the class of 2017 by Scout and ESPN.

 He committed to playing college basketball for Oregon in March 2017, having also considered Illinois, Baylor, California, Kansas, Minnesota, USC and Virginia Tech.